Rampage (Marvel Comics): Punisher

-Clarke somehow turned up alive, as he was later shown to be among the attendees of a supervillain gathering that was crashed by Iron Man (Victor von Doom).
+Clarke was later shown to be among the attendees of a supervillain gathering that was crashed by Iron Man (Victor von Doom).

-During the "Search for Tony Stark" arc, Rampage is seen as a member of Hood's gang as they attack Castle Doom.
+During the "Search for Tony Stark" story arc, Rampage is seen as a member of Hood's gang as they attack Castle Doom.
 He and Shockwave held Doctor Doom's arms as Wrecker works to break open his Iron Man armor.

 Powers and abilities

 Stuart Clarke is a genius, with an advanced degree in engineering.
 As Rampage, he possessed a power suit that gave him superhuman strength and durability.

+In other media

+Stuart "Rampage" Clarke appears in Ironheart, portrayed by Eric André.
+This version is a member of a Chicago street crew led by the Hood who is later ousted and replaced by Riri Williams and killed by John King off-screen.